PayString/paystring-documentation/docs/aws-lambda-deploy.md

 Once completed, update the nameservers for your domain to the ones specified in the output.

-## How do I add PayIDs?
+## Add PayIDs to your Amazon S3 bucket

-When the stack is created, an S3 bucket titled `{name of stack}-s3bucket-{unique hash}` is created.
+When the stack is created, an Amazon S3 bucket titled `{name of stack}-s3bucket-{unique hash}` is also created.

-PayIDs can be added to this bucket by uploading `json` files to the bucket, each of which contains a single user that conforms to [the PayID schema](https://docs.payid.org/payid-schemas#example-single-user-schema).
-You can upload new files to the bucket via https://s3.console.aws.amazon.com/s3/buckets/.
+You can add PayIDs by uploading `json` files to this bucket, each of which contains a single user that conforms to [the PayID schema](https://docs.payid.org/payid-schemas#example-single-user-schema).
+You can upload new files to the bucket via the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/buckets/).

-A test account is provided on creation at `testaccount.json`:
+When the stack is created, a test account is provided at `testaccount.json`:

 ```
 {